amazon-braket/amazon-braket-pennylane-plugin-python/README.md

 ## Installation

 The PennyLane-Braket plugin requires both [PennyLane](https://pennylane.readthedocs.io) and the [Amazon Braket Python SDK](https://github.com/aws/amazon-braket-sdk-python/).
-Instructions for installing the Amazon Braket SDK are included in the Readme file for the repo.
+Instructions for installing the Amazon Braket SDK are included in the README file for the repo.

 After you install the Amazon Braket SDK, either clone or download the amazon-braket-pennylane-plugin-python repo to your local environment.
 You must clone or download the repo into a folder in the same virtual environment where you are using the Amazon Braket SDK.